DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 rarely altered.
-This has been further demonstrated by many legal measures against the deceptive use of the default option, the most famous example being the European Union’s ruling on the bundling of Explorer on Windows.
+This has been further demonstrated by many legal measures against the deceptive use of the default option, the most famous example being the European Union’s ruling on the bundling of Explorer with Windows.
 There is a real need to crack down on default options, especially when made by quasi-monopolies and when such by default choices are usually long term.